Akulko/git-aliases/README.md

 git go {branch_name} - Stash changes, switch to master, pull, and create a new branch {branch_name}
-git up - Go to master, pull the latest changes and merge them into the current branch
+git up - Go to master, pull the latest changes and merge them into the current branch git fp "{commit_message}" - add everything to staged area, commit with a provided message, push

 git clean-branches - Delete all local branches except main, master, dev, development and the current branch